-The water that is used by this system is surface water and our raw water intake is located at 518 Rock Corner Rd.
-Forest City, 28043 12/2023
+The water that is used by this system is Surface Water and is located at 518 Rock Corner Rd.

 Source Water Assessment Program (SWAP) Results

 The North Carolina Department of Environmental Quality (DEQ), Public Water Supply (PWS) Section, Source Water Assessment Program (SWAP) conducted assessments for all drinking water sources across North Carolina.
 The purpose of the assessments was to determine the susceptibility of each drinking water source (well or surface water intake) to Potential Contaminant Sources (PCSs).
 The results of the assessment are available in SWAP Assessment Reports that include maps, background information and a relative susceptibility rating of Higher, Moderate or Lower.